Conditional Routing

 - ..and more!

-Using this strategy, you can set up various conditional checks on the metadata
+Using this strategy, you can set up sophisticated routing logic based on:

 Enabling Conditional Routing